 The EPA issued proposed carbon dioxide emissions rules for existing power plants on June 2, 2014.
 Under the proposed rule, called the Clean Power Plan, states would be judged against state-specific carbon dioxide emissions targets beginning in 2020, with an expected total U.S. power section emissions reduction of 30% from 2005 levels by 2030.
-For Indiana specifically, the Clean Power Plan proposes 2020-2029 interim reduction goals and proposed 2030 final reduction goals of 1,607 pounds of carbon dioxide per megawatt hour and 1,531 pounds of carbon dioxide per megawatt hour, respectively.
+For Indiana specifically, the Clean Power Plan proposes 2020-2029 interim reduction goals and proposed 2030 final reduction goals of 1,607 pounds of carbon dioxide per megawatt hour and 1,531 pounds of carbon dioxide per megawatt hour, respectively, a reduction of approximately 20% from 2012 levels.
 The proposed rule requires states to submit implementation plans to meet the standards set forth in the rule by June 30, 2016, with the possibility of one or two-year extensions under certain circumstances.
-The proposed rule will be subject to a public comment process during the course of this year, after which time the EPA is expected to finalize it by President Obama's June 1, 2015 deadline.
+The proposed rule will be subject to a public comment process ending December 1, 2014, after which time the EPA is expected to finalize it by President Obama's June 1, 2015 deadline.
 Among other things, we could be required to make efficiency improvements to our existing facilities.
+Various states, including Indiana, and certain regulated entities have filed lawsuits challenging the Clean Power Plan.
 However, it is too soon to determine what the rule, and Indiana's corresponding state implementation plan, will require once both are finalized, whether they will survive judicial and other challenges, and if so, whether and when the rule and Indiana's corresponding state implementation plan would materially impact our business, operations or financial condition.

-In addition, in October 2013, the U.S. Supreme Court granted certiorari for several cases that address the EPA's authority to issue Greenhouse Gas ("GHG") Prevention of Significant Deterioration ("PSD") permits under Section 165 of the CAA.
-In June 2014, the U.S. Supreme Court ruled that the EPA had exceeded its statutory authority in issuing the so-called "Tailoring Rule" under Section 165 of the CAA by regulating all sources that emitted GHGs.
+In addition, in October 2013, the U.S. Supreme Court granted certiorari for several cases that address the EPA's authority to issue Greenhouse Gas ("GHG") PSD permits under Section 165 of the CAA.
+In June 2014, the U.S. Supreme Court ruled that the EPA had exceeded its statutory authority in issuing the so-called "Tailoring Rule" under Section 165 of the CAA by regulating under the PSD program sources solely based on their GHG emissions.
 However, the U.S. Supreme Court also held that the EPA could impose GHG Best Achievable Control Technology ("BACT") requirements for sources already required to implement PSD for other pollutants.
 Therefore, if future modifications to IPL's sources require PSD review for other pollutants, it may also trigger GHG BACT requirements.
-The EPA has issued guidance on what BACT entails for the control of GHG and individual states are now required to determine what controls are required for facilities within their jurisdiction on a case-by-case basis.
+The EPA is still considering how to implement this ruling.
+For example, the EPA is evaluating whether to set de minimis GHG levels that could avoid BACT requirements.
+The EPA has already issued guidance on what BACT entails for the control of GHG and individual states are now required to determine what controls are required for facilities within their jurisdiction on a case-by-case basis.